luau-lang/rfcs/docs/require-by-string-aliases.md

 #### Aliases

-Aliases can be used to bind an absolute or relative path to a convenient, case-sensitive name that can be required directly.
+Aliases can be used to bind an absolute or relative path to a convenient, case-insensitive name that can be required directly.

 ```json
 "aliases": {